Leo von Caprivi: Military career

-After the war he served at the Prussian War Ministry.
+After the war Caprivi first served as a department head in the Prussian War Ministry.
+There he was involved in drafting a law about barracks and in the introduction of the Mauser rifle.
+From 1878 he was placed in charge of a range of different divisions in rapid succession.
 In 1882, he became commander of the 30th Infantry Division at Metz.

-In 1883, he succeeded Albrecht von Stosch, a fierce opponent of Chancellor Bismarck, as Chief of the Imperial Navy.
-The appointment was made by Bismarck and caused great dissatisfaction among the officers of the navy.
-According to historian Robert K. Massie, at the time of Caprivi's appointment, he "had no interest in naval affairs and did not know the names of his officers or the emblems of rank on the uniforms they wore."
-However, Caprivi showed significant administrative talent in the position.
+In 1883, he succeeded Albrecht von Stosch, a fierce opponent of Chancellor Bismarck, as Chief of the Imperial Navy, with the rank of Vice-admiral.
+According to Robert K. Massie, this appointment was made by Bismarck and caused great dissatisfaction among the officers of the navy.
+He says that at the time of Caprivi's appointment, he "had no interest in naval affairs and did not know the names of his officers or the emblems of rank on the uniforms they wore."
+According to Thomas Nipperdey, the appointment was made against the express wishes of Bismarck, who had not wanted the Prussian Army to lose one of its best officers.
+He refers to Caprivi's appointment as a "deportation to the navy."
+In 1884, Caprivi was appointed to the State Council.